Oleg-Irchishyn/E-shop/README.md

-Skeleton build for react apps
+E-commerce online shop on react